 Google's Docs and associated programs aren't really replacements for full desktop office suites - at least not yet.
 But little by little, the company keeps adding more and more features to their web and mobile tools.
 Sheets, the Google equivalent of Microsoft Excel and similar spreadsheet programs, is getting some crucial updates on the web and Android very soon.
 A big one is support for standard accounting number formatting (available in the Format menu).
+That's a huge boon for businesses that rely on Sheets.
 Read More

 One thing I have often found annoying was how Google Drive could at least preview Docs, Sheets, and Slides, even if the corresponding app wasn't installed, but Gmail couldn't.
 Gmail used to try routing these links to the different apps if they were installed, but in case they weren't, it would open the file in the browser.